 ON-PREMISES

-The on-premises arrangement needs significant capital investment to set up space, servers, equipment, power, and others.
-For deploying the traditional infrastructure model, the organizations need to invest a sizeable capital in hardware, installation, software licensing fees for the IT service providers, data backup, additional IT services, support, and more.
-Since it has privately owned and controlled facilities inside the organization, an investment to set up a dedicated tech support team is necessary to manage the support, maintenance, and security of the on-premises arrangement.
-In addition, the organization must plan its additional expenditure for software and licensing updates, upgradation of hardware, or any new equipment.
+The on-premises arrangement needs significant capital investment to set up space, servers, equipment, power, and other resources.
+For deploying the traditional infrastructure model, the organizations need to invest a sizeable capital in hardware, installation, software licensing fees, data backup, and additional IT services, support, and more.

 CLOUD

 In this model, the cloud provider bears responsibility for the maintenance and protection of the data.
-This feature of this model helps the organization to hand over the tasks associated with storage such as procurement, installation, administration, and maintenance to service providers instead of setting up a dedicated IT support team in the organization.
+This feature of this model helps the organization to hand over the tasks associated with storage, such as procurement, installation, administration, and maintenance, to service providers instead of setting up a dedicated IT support team in the organization.

 2. Security/threat protection